 If you’re facing a possible parole violation, enact your Constitutional rights, and don’t go back to prison without a fight.
 Violations aren’t always intentional; sometimes they occur by accident or due to mishap.
 Does this mean you should waste away in prison for many years?
 Not at all.

-A Houston parole attorney ensures that your voice is heard in the matter.
+A Houston parole attorney like Greg Tsioros will ensure that your voice is heard in the matter.
 Remember, never sign any acknowledgment that you’ve violated parole, even if a blue warrant is issued and you are arrested.
 Get in touch with an attorney, and fight for your life and your freedom.

-With an attorney, you can make a difference in your future and your freedom, and possibly dismiss the parole revocation.
-An attorney can work with your parole officer, giving details of the alleged revocation.
+With an attorney, you can make a difference in your future and freedom and possibly dismiss the parole revocation.
+An attorney can work with your parole officer, giving details of the alleged violation.
 The attorney can also appear in court on your behalf, ensuring that your voice is heard when it matters the most.

 Stay Out of Prison

 Prison is not the place you want to be!
 If you’re out on parole and facing a possible parole revocation, do not take the matter lightly.
-Get in touch with the Law Office of Greg Tsioros without delay, and get the legal expertise and dedication that you need for the fight of your life.
+Contact the Law Office of Greg Tsioros today to get the legal expertise and dedication that you need for the fight of your life.